-The starter course for referees is the “Referee Grade 8 Entry Level Course”.
+The starter course for travel referees is the “Referee Grade 8 Entry Level Course”.
 You must be at least 14 years old, and complete online and in-classroom training.

-Details on how to become a referee:
+Details on how to become a travel referee:

 - Set up an account with www.massref.net and register to take the Referee Grade 8 Entry Level Course (choose any time or place that is convenient before the start of the next season).
 Certification typically is for the calendar year.
 However, classes offered in the summer allow you to be a referee in the fall and all of the following year.
+The prospective referee is expected to pay the course registration fee.

 - After successfully becoming certified as a Referee Grade 8, go to the BAYS website (bays.org) and complete the “Referee Registration”.
 This gives you an account on BAYS to log in.
 Request to become a referee for Lexington and read the referee procedure handbook letting you know how the system works for accepting/rejecting and reporting games on BAYS.